USS Guadalcanal (LPH-7): Other incidents

 On 1 November 1966, a UH-2B Seasprite helicopter assigned to the ship crashed as it was taking off from the flight deck.
 Guadalcanal was in the Naval Shipyard in Portsmouth, VA to start a major overhaul at the time.
 Three Navy men and one civilian shipyard worker were killed and 12 others were hospitalized.
 Nine more sailors and civilians were treated for minor injuries.

 On 9 May 1968 she floated adrift off North Carolina due to a burned out bearing in the propulsion system.

-On 27 January 1976 she went aground in Augusta Bay, Sicily on a peak of coral which pushed in areas on either side of the bow, but did not crack or hole the ship.
+On 27 January 1976 she ran aground in Augusta Bay, Sicily, on a peak of coral which pushed in areas on either side of the bow, but did not crack or hole the ship.
 Three days later, with cargo, personnel, helicopters, and fuel off-loaded to assist the effort, the ship was refloated.

-On 17 September 1981 near Sardinia, Italy, a USMC CH-53D helicopter crashed while attempting to land aboard the ship during training exercises killing all five crewmen.
+On 17 September 1981 near Sardinia, Italy, a USMC CH-53D helicopter crashed while attempting to land aboard the ship during training exercises, killing all five crewmen.